2020-2021 Undergraduate & Graduate Catalog

 Family Owned Business Institute

 Despite their tremendous contributions, family businesses face a unique set of challenges that can limit their impact and threaten their very survival.
 By providing support through research, curriculum, and knowledge management, FOBI serves to develop, retain, and expand the influence of family businesses within our communities.
-The institute fosters research through its research scholars programs, its professional relationships and data sources, and its affiliation with local organizations such as the Grand Rapids Family Business Alliance, as well as national and international organizations, like the STEP Project for Family Enterprising.
+The institute fosters scholarship through its research programs, its professional relationships and data sources, and its affiliation with local organizations such as the Grand Rapids Family Business Alliance, as well as national and international organizations, like the STEP Project for Family Enterprising.

-In 2001, Grand Valley was awarded the State Headquarters, now the Lead Center, for the Michigan Small Business Development Center (MI-SBDC).
-As host of the MI-SBDC Lead Center, the Seidman College of Business oversees the 12-region MI-SBDC statewide network.
+In 2001, Grand Valley became the host of the State Headquarters, now the Lead Center, for the Michigan Small Business Development Center (MI-SBDC).
+As host of the MI-SBDC Lead Center, the Seidman College of Business oversees the 11-region MI-SBDC statewide network.
 SBDC regional offices provide one-on-one business consulting, training, market research, and technology commercialization to Michigan businesses.
 Examples of assistance provided by the SBDC statewide network include: business plan development, market research, raising capital, business workshops, technology commercialization, financial management, export strategy, strategic planning, and cybersecurity training.
 These services are available at no cost through the support of the U.S. Small Business Administration, the Michigan Economic Development Corporation, and Grand Valley State University.
-Entrepreneurs and small business owners can access the services of their nearest MI-SBDC by calling (616) 331-7480.
-Visit the website at www.sbdcmichigan.org/.
+Entrepreneurs and small business owners can access the services of their nearest Michigan SBDC office by visiting the website at www.sbdcmichigan.org.

 Richard M. and Helen DeVos Center for Entrepreneurship and Innovation